Flocking

+Flocking is generally believed to arise from the need for cover and protection from predators in animal behavior.
+This is an emergent behaviour governed by local rules that are followed by individuals and does not involve any central coordination.

 In nature

 There are parallels with the shoaling behaviour of fish, the swarming behaviour of insects, and herd behaviour of land animals.
 During the winter months, starlings are known for aggregating into huge flocks of hundreds to thousands of individuals, murmurations, which when they take flight altogether, render large displays of intriguing swirling patterns in the skies above observers.

-Flocking behaviour was simulated on a computer in 1987 by Craig Reynolds with his simulation program, Boids.
-This program simulates simple agents (boids) that are allowed to move according to a set of basic rules.
-The result is akin to a flock of birds, a school of fish, or a swarm of insects.

 Measurement

-Measurements of bird flocking have been made using high-speed cameras, and a computer analysis has been made to test the simple rules of flocking mentioned above.
+Measurements of bird flocking have been made using high-speed cameras, and a computer analysis has been made to test the simple rules of flocking mentioned below.
 It is found that they generally hold true in the case of bird flocking, but the long range attraction rule (cohesion) applies to the nearest 5–10 neighbors of the flocking bird and is independent of the distance of these neighbors from the bird.
 In addition, there is an anisotropy with regard to this cohesive tendency, with more cohesion being exhibited towards neighbors to the sides of the bird, rather than in front or behind.
 This is likely due to the field of vision of the flying bird being directed to the sides rather than directly forward or backward.

 Another recent study is based on an analysis of high speed camera footage of flocks above Rome, and uses a computer model assuming minimal behavioural rules.

-Algorithm
+Algorithms

+Various algorithms have been introduced to aid in the study of biological flocking.
+These algorithms have different origins, from computer graphics to physics, each offering a unique perspective on the real phenomena.